miteshmsharma/100-days-of-code/log.md

 CSS variables, fallback, !important and I am loving it all.
 Tomorrows topic - Applied Visual Design Challenge **Link to work:** [WIP])

+### Day 6: Sept 9 2019

+**Today's Progress**:
+Progressed with half of the Applied Visual Design of Responsive Web Design Certification FCC Responsive Web Design for the 100daysofCode Challenge.

+**Thoughts:** The visual design and color generation complementing principle are all very important.
+Knowing the way to place offset, color combination, height and width of text and natural flow as well as CSS Boxing.
+Tomorrows topic - Remaining half of Applied Visual Design Challenge **Link to work:** [WIP])